-Outline Red-Black Properties A BST is a red-black tree if it satisfies the RB-Properties
+A BST is a red-black tree if it satisfies the RB-Properties

-Red Black Trees (Chapter 13)
+- 1. Every node is either red or black

-Every node is either red or black
+- 2. The root is black

-S. The root is black
+- 3. Every leaf (NIL) is black

-S. Every leaf (NIL) is black
+- 4. If a node is red, then both its children are black

-S. For each node, all paths from the node to descendant leaves contain the same number of black nodes
+- 5. For each node, all paths from the node to descendant leaves contain the same number of black nodes